 Read part three of this cycling journey: Cape Wrath

 Getting there Taking your bicycle this far north requires a bit of pre-planning.
 You could take the train from Inverness to Kinbrace or Forsinard and cycle from there.
 You need to book a bicycle space on these trains.
 There is a summer bus service with a bicycle trailer that travels from Inverness to Durness.

 I began this trip at Kildonan station and cycled from there to Bettyhill.
 You can read about this in my previous travel feature.

 Cycling distances and terrain It is about 40 miles from Bettyhill to Durness.
 It is an A-road, but mostly single-track with passing places.
 Traffic volume is generally low, but this is on the North Coast 500, Scotland's answer to Route 66.
 This is an incredibly popular driving route, so don't be surprised if it is sometimes busy.
-There are plenty of hills on this route, so you will need a good level of fitness.
+There are plenty of hills on this route, so you might want to hit the gym with personal trainers to build up a good level of fitness.
 Things to see and do Frequently stopping to walk along the man sandy beaches or to admire the coastal views is the main thing to do on this route.
 The Unknown sculpture is a worthwhile detour and make sure to do the trail at Ceannabeine township to learn more about The Highland Clearances

 Where to stay and eat